 Once again, I haven’t been to this studio, but I’ve enjoyed classes that some of the instructors have taught elsewhere.
 The schedule includes plenty of options for all-levels Vinyasa flow, as well as classes in structural yoga and Ananda yoga, which combines yin and restorative principles.

 North End Yoga is also home to Boston Ashtanga Shala, which offers Mysore-style practice every day at 5:45am.

 As we enter this week of Thanksgiving, we reflect on our gratitude for our devoted teachers and students.
 Thank you to all who fill our studio with love and warmth.
 Pictured here is the wonderful Rachael Duda @rachduda during her always packed Sunday Vinyasa all levels class. #NorthEndYoga #FeedYourSoul #Thanksgiving #Dhanurasana #BowPose #Gratitude #BostonYoga

-While I highly recommend trying one of these local studios, if you’re a devotee of a particular yoga chain, Boston might have what you’re looking for.
-YogaWorks has locations in Allston (Comm.
-Ave., previously Sweat & Soul) and Back Bay (previously Back Bay Yoga), and a new one is set to open in Chestnut Hill.
-Corepower Yoga has five studios in the Boston area: Allston (Comm.
-Ave.), Cambridge (Fresh Pond), Medford, Newton, and the South End.
+While I highly recommend trying one of these local Boston yoga studios, if you’re a devotee of a particular yoga chain, Boston might have what you’re looking for.
+There are six YogaWorks studios and nine Corepower Yoga locations in the Boston area.

 Have you tried any yoga studios in Boston?
 What’s your favorite?